Welcome to Craighead Wind Farm

 About Galileo

-Galileo is a fast-growing pan-European, multi-technology, renewable energy developer, owner and operator, with a mission to significantly contribute to achieving global emission reduction targets.
+Galileo is a fast-growing renewable energy developer, owner and operator, with a mission to significantly contribute to achieving global emission reduction targets.

 We aim to do this by developing enough smart, efficient, high-quality and integrated green energy projects, so that renewable energy becomes the primary source of electricity for all energy consumers in Europe.